saltas888/react-router-query-middleware/README.md

 ### Simple usage
 Add the middleware *after the routerMiddleware* provided from connected-react-router

-* If you still use [react-router-redux](https://github.com/reactjs/react-router-redux) then install v2.0.2
 ```js
 ...
 import { routerMiddleware } from 'connected-react-router';